newwayland/blog/content/post/the-unreasonable-ineffectiveness-of-sanctions-on-russia/index.md

 In the ‘seen to be doing something stakes’, nothing tops the utter nonsense spoken about central bank ‘international reserves’ and the SWIFT transaction system.

 Let me explain what ‘international reserves’ do.
 If you’ve been abroad to lots of places you’ll end up with a drawer full of foreign small change.
 In my drawer I’ve some Korean Won, Japanese Yen, Polish Zloty, Bermuda cents and Gibraltar pennies alongside the usual US and Euro cents.
-And that’s where they sit - unused except to entertain small children with funny looking coins - because they are useless in the United Kingdom.
+That’s where they sit - unused except to entertain small children with funny looking coins - because they are useless in the United Kingdom.
 Yet technically they form part of my assets.

 “International reserves” are really a drawer full of loose foreign change.
 They are of no real use in a country and can be completely ignored or written off to no operational effect.
 They end up on the balance sheet of a central bank because export entities within a nation want the currency of the nation to undertake local transactions - like paying their local workers.
 So they swap their foreign earnings for local currency.

 Since that creates an FX risk for commercial operations, an excess of foreign currency in export surplus nations tends to bubble up until it ends up under the control of some state entity - often the central bank.
-And there it sits - because not spending it tends to hold down the currency exchange rate which favours exports.
+There it sits - because not spending it tends to hold down the currency exchange rate which favours exports.

 Since the only strategic reason to export is to obtain imports, why should Russia continue to export anything if it is getting nothing material in return?